zslabs/zslabs/src/articles/grunt-all-the-things.md

 As I mentioned in my [previous article](/articles/basey) about Basey; a WordPress boilerplate theme I created, I use several modern dev tools to tackle handling some of the magic and more monotonous tasks that go into building a website.
 One such tool, is called [GruntJS](http://gruntjs.com).

-Grunt is a JavaScript task-runner, which can do everything from finding/replacing strings and placing copyright banners on compiled files, to running deployment tasks and rsyncing into a Vagrant instanse; pretty powerful stuff.
+Grunt is a JavaScript task-runner, which can do everything from finding/replacing strings and placing copyright banners on compiled files, to running deployment tasks and r-syncing into a Vagrant instance; pretty powerful stuff.
 What I thought I'd do is run through some of the Grunt plugins I use on a daily basis and why you should think about doing the same.

 **[grunt-contrib-copy](https://github.com/gruntjs/grunt-contrib-copy)** - Copies folders/files.
 Seems pretty simple, but when you're updating Bower components or creating separate `/src` and `/dist` directories for your project, it's a little tidbit that just makes sense.
 And since you can use wildcard attributes for src items, it makes selecting exactly what you want that much easier.